grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

     LICENSEGOESHERE
 ```

-If you do not with to specific the license in the `custom.yaml` file, you can use a secret that contains the license content that is referenced.
+If you don't wish to specify the license in the `custom.yaml` file, you can reference a secret that contains the license content.

 1. Create the secret.